SIGNOVA-X/frontend/README.md

 ### 🔐 Privacy-First Design
 All user interactions—including sign, voice, and location data—are securely processed using end-to-end encryption.
-SIGNOVA follows strict privacy standards to keep your communication confidential.
+SIGNOVA-X follows strict privacy standards to keep your communication confidential.

 ---

-##  Future Scope of SIGNOVA
+##  Future Scope of SIGNOVA-X

-At **SIGNOVA**, we’re committed to pushing the boundaries of accessibility, inclusion, and meaningful human connection.
+At **SIGNOVA-X**, we’re committed to pushing the boundaries of accessibility, inclusion, and meaningful human connection.
 Below are the upcoming features and innovations we plan to integrate to further empower the deaf and mute community:

 ### Google Meet Integration for Inclusive Meetings
 Imagine a virtual space where deaf individuals can actively participate in online meetings.